Lyberta/Singularity/README.md

 Just label everything you (as a government) personally don't like a "mental illness".
 And then the victims are gaslighted [that something is wrong with them](https://www.youtube.com/watch?v=TnL7i35fWQk) poisoned with deadly neurotoxins called "antipsychotics" and "antidepressants", sometimes involuntarily, institutionalized into horrific concentration camps known as "psychiatric hospitals" and in the worst cases [tortured](http://ectjustice.com/) with [electroshock](https://en.wikipedia.org/wiki/Electroconvulsive_therapy).

 Everything to kill people, to kill their brains just because their behavior doesn't conform to the delusions of the system.

+### Academia

+Academia is as authoritarian and corrupt just like everything else.
+It uses its own form of currency known as ["h-index"](https://en.wikipedia.org/wiki/H-index) and peer review process to get this h-index is rigged by academic publishers to promote their own agenda and maximize their profits.

+Any serious paper that tells the truth while going against the status quo will get almost no peer reviews because reviewing such paper would be politically incorrect.

 ### The legal system